e-dorigatti/hyperband-snakemake/README.md

 This will simply scan the directory looking for configuration or result files indicating progress.
-A configuration is deemed "in progress" if its folder does not contain the result file, but contains files or folders other than the configuration itself, such as log files, TensorBoard's summary folders, etc. Note that failed configurations are still marked as "in progress".
+A configuration is deemed "in progress" if its folder does not contain the result file, but contains files or folders other than the configuration itself, such as log files, TensorBoard's summary folders, etc. A configuration is deemed "failed" if the result file contains `nan` or `inf`.
+Note that configurations that terminated abnormally, e.g. because of an unhandled exception, are still counted as "in progress".
 You should check Snakemake's logs to determine if a configuration is running or failed.

 # Customization
 In its present state, the generator script creates by default the logistic